-III.
-Requiring and Permitting Supplementation of Rule 30(b)(6) Testimony
+This firm opposes requiring and/or permitting supplementation of 30(b)(6) testimony.

 As the Subcommittee points out in its Invitation for Comment, allowing supplementation would encourage wasteful forms of gamesmanship, such as intentionally failing to prepare witnesses or introducing sham testimony.
 Courts routinely strike sham affidavits, but allowing supplementation would permit 30(b)(6) deponents to provide "I don't know, I will need to review our records" type of answers, thereby transforming the 30(b)(6) deposition into an unproductive, expensive, and largely empty exercise.